-Study of the human communication process from an intercultural perspective; focusing on interactions with oneself, with one other person, with a small group, and within public-speaking situations.
+Study of the human communication process-including a multicultural perspective and the importance of diversity-focusing on interactions with oneself, with one other person, with a small group, and within public-speaking situations.
 Transfer students, juniors, and seniors meet the General Education requirement by taking one of the following: COMM320, 436, or 456.
-Communication majors who transfer in take COMM230, 320, 436 or 456.
+Communication majors who transfer in take COMM320, 436 or 456.

-COMM104 V (2)
+COMM104 V (3)